CONTENTS

 Retinoids, a form of Vitamin A, are key to reducing the appearance of fine lines, wrinkles, and other signs of aging.

-Despite potential initial irritation, long-term use of retinoids has been shown to be safe and highly effective in reducing signs of aging, like fine lines.
+While there may be some initial irritation, long-term usage of retinoids has proven to be both safe and highly efficient in diminishing age-related signs like fine lines.

 Use an Anti-Aging Moisturizer